 Phenom

-Phenom offers a recruitment CRM as part of a broader platform designed to manage interactions across candidates, employees, recruiters, and hiring managers.
+Phenom offers a talent CRM as part of a broader platform designed to manage interactions across candidates, employees, recruiters, and hiring managers.
 The CRM tracks candidate behavior across career sites and engagement channels and uses this data to support prioritization and follow-up.

 Phenom’s CRM layer also incorporates behavioral signals and engagement scoring, allowing recruiters to identify candidates who are actively exploring roles versus those who require longer-term nurturing.